scalecube/scalecube-services/README.md

 You are welcome to explore javadoc documentation on transport API for more advanced use cases.

-## Project Status

-You are more then welcome to join us.
-Your [feedback](https://github.com/scalecube/scalecube/issues) is welcome. or just show your support by granting us a small star :)

 ## Support

-Chat with us or get support: https://gitter.im/scalecube/Lobby
+For improvement requests, bugs and discussions please use the [GitHub Issues](https://github.com/scalecube/scalecube/issues) or chat with us to get support on [Gitter](https://gitter.im/scalecube/Lobby).

+You are more then welcome to join us or just show your support by granting us a small star :)

 ## Maven